iotaledger/goshimmer/documentation/docs/protocol_specification/components/congestion_control.md

 ### Outbox Buffer Management

 Once a message has successfully passed the message parser checks, is solid and booked, it is enqueued into the outbox buffer for scheduling.
-The outbox is split into several queues, each one corresponding to a different node issuing messages.
+The outbox is split into several queues, each corresponding to a different node issuing messages.
 The total outbox buffer size is limited, but individual queues do not have a size limit.
 This section describes the operations of message enqueuing and dequeuing into and from the outbox buffer.